applidget/psdock3/README.md

 #TODO now
 - tests to make sure 2 processes can be ran at the same time
 - implements all missing flags
-- write scrip equivalent to lxc-ls with cool infos (i.e: command / pid): psdock-ls (NEW BINARY) -
+-

 ##Notion